 BC Wine Tasting in Golden BC

 Over the Father’s Day weekend we headed to Cedar House Chalets in Golden BC to meet up with our son’s family, who drove in from Calgary.
-It was a great weekend in the mountains and we also had the opportunity to taste some BC Wine, six of Lunessence Winery & Vineyard’s latest releases.
+It was a fun family weekend in the mountains and we also had the opportunity to taste some great BC Wine, six of Lunessence Winery & Vineyard’s latest releases.
 It is always good to be able to compare wine notes with fellow tasters who have a wide spectrum of wine experience.
 The tasting notes are provided below but first some background on the winery.

 Vineyard and Winery

 Michal Mosny, the General Manager and winemaker uses traditional, old school winemaking methods and combines them with modern and effective winemaking equipment.
 By knowing the soil, climate and winemaking, he can focus on the potential in every bottle.
 Wines made traditionally attract their natural varietal character, they tend to be fruitier with gentle honey, cream and walnut tones.
 Simply put, they contain all the flavours you smell in the vineyard.
 They have bigger structure and bouquet with deeper complexity and taste.

 All the white wines benefit from long contact with both their skins and lees.
 Barrels are used to underline the character of the variety.
 Vinification of the red wines is focused on extracting bold fruit flavours.
 Ageing takes place in a variety of French, American, Hungarian and Slovakian barrels and even in old neutral wooden vats.
 Much has also been made of his playing classical music in the vineyard.